World

 Share

-The coalition, reportedly led by former Vice President Atiku , the PDP’s 2023 presidential candidate, and former Kaduna State Governor Nasir El-Rufai, who recently defected from the APC to the Social Democratic Party (SDP), to unite opposition forces to challenge Tinubu’s re-election .
-Other notable , such as Labour Party’s 2023 presidential candidate and former Sokoto State Governor Aminu Tambuwal, have also been linked to the coalition, which operates under the banner of Coalition 2027.
-The group has gained attention for its outreach efforts, particularly in the Niger Delta, where it is reportedly mobilizing support among the Ijaw ethnic group following President Tinubu’s controversial declaration of a state of in Rivers State.
+The coalition, reportedly led by former Vice President Atiku Abubakar, the PDP’s 2023 presidential candidate, and former Kaduna State Governor Nasir El-Rufai, who recently defected from the APC to the Social Democratic Party (SDP), aims to unite opposition forces to challenge Tinubu’s re-election bid.
+Other notable figures, such as Labour Party’s 2023 presidential candidate Peter Obi and former Sokoto State Governor Aminu Tambuwal, have also been linked to the coalition, which operates under the banner of Coalition 2027.
+The group has gained attention for its outreach efforts, particularly in the Niger Delta, where it is reportedly mobilizing support among the Ijaw ethnic group following President Tinubu’s controversial declaration of a state of emergency in Rivers State.

 The APC, led by National Chairman Abdullahi Ganduje, has also dismissed the coalition’s prospects, asserting that it lacks a cohesive base and that Nigerians will continue to support Tinubu in 2027 due to his performance.
 Presidency officials, including Special Adviser Daniel Bwala, have labeled the coalition a “desperate grab for power” and accused El-Rufai of opportunistic maneuvers.